Narbonne: Narbonne Cathedral

-Narbonne Cathedral, dedicated to Saints Justus and Pastor, provides stark evidence of Narbonne's sudden and dramatic change of fortunes when one sees at the rear of the structure the enormously ambitious building programme frozen in time, for the cathedral—still one of the tallest in France—was never finished.
-The reasons are many, but the most important is that the completed cathedral would have required demolishing the city wall.
-The 14th century also brought the plague and a host of reasons for retaining the 5th-century (pre-Visigothic) walls.
+The Narbonne Cathedral, dedicated to Saints Justus and Pastor, provides stark evidence of Narbonne's sudden and dramatic change of fortunes when one sees at the rear of the structure the enormously ambitious building programme frozen in time, for the cathedral—still one of the tallest in France—was never finished.
+The reasons are many, but the most important is that completing the cathedral would have required demolishing the city wall.
+The 14th century also brought the plague and a host of reasons for retaining the pre-Visigothic, 5th-century walls.
 Yet the choir, side chapels, sacristy, and courtyard remain intact, and the cathedral, although no longer the seat of a bishop or archbishop, remains the primary place of worship for the Roman Catholic population of the city, and is a major tourist attraction.

 Building of the Canal de la Robine

 The Canal de la Robine in 2003.
 (Taken from the "Passerelle entre Deux Villes" pedestrian bridge, facing northwest, away from the heart of the city.)

 From the sixteenth century, eager to maintain a link to important trade, the people of Narbonne began costly work to the vestiges of the river Aude's access to the sea so that it would remain navigable to a limited draft vessel and also serve as a link with the Royal Canal.
 This major undertaking resulted in the construction of the Canal de la Robine, which was finally linked with the Canal du Midi (then known as the Royal Canal) via the Canal de Jonction in 1776.

 In the 19th century, the canal system in the south of France had to compete with an expanding rail network, which could ship goods more quickly.
 The canals kept some importance as they were used to support the flourishing wine trade.
 Despite its decline from Roman times, Narbonne held on to its vital but limited importance as a trading route.
 This has continued in more recent centuries.